How to earn money from walking

 You earn 0.95 Sweatcoins for every 1,000 outdoor steps you take (roughly half a mile).
 You can then use your coins to get discounts and sometimes free stuff from the app's store.

-We asked members of our Facebook group, and they reported that they'd nabbed everything from NOW TV passes and virtual personal trainer sessions, to tailor-made dog food and protein shakers by using the app.
-But there are some downsides too.
+We asked members of our Facebook group, and they reported that they'd nabbed everything from virtual personal trainer sessions to tailor-made dog food and protein shakers by using the app.
+But there are some downsides too in the Sweatcoin reviews.

 I used it for a NOW TV pass.
 The daily offers are usually discounts, subscription services or paying postage for a 'free' item.
 However, it was eating my battery and data so I just deleted it.

 You can earn both BetterPoints and BetterTickets.
 BetterPoints can be collected and redeemed as vouchers at various high street stores, while BetterTickets enter you into a draw to win a bumper amount of BetterPoints.

 To start earning, you simply head to the app and sign up for a programme.
-For instance, their National Rewards Winter Challenge programme rewarded users with one BetterTicket for every mile completed, with the prize draw offering 5,000 BetterPoints every week.
+For instance, one of their Rewards programmes rewarded users with one BetterTicket for every mile completed, with the prize draw offering 5,000 BetterPoints every week.

-At the time of writing, you can exchange your BetterPoints for rewards including a £2 Argos giftcard for 2,000 BetterPoints, a £5 New Look giftcard for 5,000 BetterPoints, and a £5 Arcadia group voucher (to be used in stores like Topshop and Miss Selfridge) for 5,950 BetterPoints.
+At the time of writing, you can exchange your BetterPoints for rewards including a £2 Argos gift card for 2,000 BetterPoints, a £5 Currys gift card for 5,000 BetterPoints, and a £10 Ikea gift card for 10,000 BetterPoints.

 I’ve earned over £40 worth of vouchers for various stores in the past five months!

 These coins can be used to redeem gift cards, like £10 at Costa (21,000 coins), £10 at Primark (21,000 coins) or £10 at Marks & Spencer (21,000 coins).

-You can also complete 'missions' which can earn you well over 1,000 coins a pop for taking surveys, downloading apps and doing other similarly simple tasks.
+You can complete 'missions' which can earn you well over 1,000 coins a pop for taking surveys and doing other simple tasks.